 Cetuximab may also be used for kidney cancer.

 HOW TO USE: Cetuximab is given by injection into a vein usually once a week by a healthcare professional.
 Another drug (e.g., diphenhydramine) may be given before you receive cetuximab to lessen the chance of certain side effects.
 The first dose (loading dose) is larger and is given over 2 hours.
 All other doses (maintenance doses) are smaller and are given over 1 hour if tolerated.
-The dosage is based on your medical condition and response to treatment.
+The dosage is based on your medical condition, body size, and response to treatment.

 A healthcare professional should watch you for at least 1 hour after your infusion is finished to make sure you do not have an infusion reaction.
 (See Warning section).
 If you experience a severe infusion reaction, your infusion will be stopped and your doctor may decide to stop further treatments.